flybywiresim/docs/docs/dev-corner/development-projects/discord-bot.md

-# Discord Bot
+# Discord Bot Overview

-This page details the available bot commands on the FlyByWire Simulations Discord server custom bot.
+This page details the available bot commands for the FlyByWire Simulations Discord server custom bot **(Version 2)**.

 !!! warning "Discord Bot Version 3"
     We are releasing a new version of the Discord bot.
 This version (3) will be released concurrently with the current state of our Discord Bot.
 The new version will have a new set of commands and features moving forward.